Hyaenodonta: Skull and dentition

 Compared to carnivorans, who have one pair of carnassial teeth, hyaenodonts possessed as many as three sequential pairs of carnassials or carnassial-like molar teeth in their jaws.
-Their skulls are known to high have sagittal crests which supported attachment for powerful temporalis muscles.
+Their skulls are known to have high sagittal crests which supported attachment for powerful temporalis muscles.
 Hyaenodonts, like all "creodonts", lacked post-carnassial crushing molar teeth, such as those found in many carnivoran families, especially the Canidae and Ursidae.

 The anatomy of their skulls show that they had a particularly acute sense of smell, while their teeth were adapted for shearing, rather than crushing.
 Hyaenodonts differed from Carnivora in that they replaced their deciduous dentition slower in development than carnivorans.
 Studies on Hyaenodon show that juveniles took 3 to 4 years in the last stage of tooth eruption, implying a very long adolescent phase.
 In North American forms, the first upper premolar erupts before the first upper molar, while European forms show an earlier eruption of the first upper molar.